section-engineering-education/engineering-education/content/articles/top-container-orchestration-tools/index.md

 [Image source](https://www.docker.com/blog/docker-built-in-orchestration-ready-for-production-docker-1-12-goes-ga/)

 Docker Swarm architecture consists of the following components:
 - **Swarm** - It is similar to a cluster in Kubernetes.
-Composed of nodes with at least one master and several worker nodes
+Composed of nodes with at least one master and several worker nodes.
 - **Swarm Manager** - The master node controls activities in the swarm by assigning tasks to worker nodes.
 It manages container operations deployed on different hosts.
-- **Worker Node** - It collects and executes tasks from the swarm manager
+- **Worker Node** - It collects and executes tasks from the swarm manager.

 ##### Features of Docker Swarm
-- Do not require extra software for setup.
+- Does not require extra software for setup.
-- Docker Swarm containers are portable and lightweight
+- Docker Swarm containers are portable and lightweight.
-- Cluster management integrated with Docker Engine
+- Cluster management integrated with Docker Engine.
-- Enhance scalability by load balancing
+- Enhance scalability by load balancing.
-- Decentralized design
+- Decentralized design.
-- It is secure
+- It is secure.
-- Multi-host networking
+- Multi-host networking.

 #### Apache Mesos
 [Mesos](http://mesos.apache.org/documentation/latest/) is an open-source tool developed by [University of California at Berkeley](https://en.wikipedia.org/wiki/Apache_Mesos).
 It is a cluster management tool that can effectively perform container orchestration.

 Apache Mesos handle resource sharing and allocation across different containers.
 It enables resource allocation using kernel features such as [CGroups in Linux](https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v1/cgroups.html) and [Zones in Solaris](https://en.wikipedia.org/wiki/Solaris_Containers).

 Organizations using Apache Mesos include:
 - [Apple](http://www.apple.com/)